 Let’s face it, no one looks forward to taking bar inventory.
-It’s boring, it’s time consuming, and it’s draining, especially if you’re counting at the end of a Sunday night shift.
-Even though it’s not the most desirable of tasks, as a bar manager, you know liquor inventory is a necessary part of running a successful bar, for a number of reasons.
+It’s boring, it’s time-consuming, and it’s draining, especially if you’re counting at the end of a Sunday night shift.
+Even though it’s not the most desirable of tasks, as a bar manager, you know liquor inventory is a necessary part of running a successful bar.

 If you’re taking bar inventory pen-and-paper style, you probably wish there was a way to make it faster.
-But before you consider taking speed counting classes, here are some tips to speed up your inventory process.
+But before you consider taking speed counting classes, here are 6 ways to make the bar inventory process faster.

 1. Have a system in place

 Every time you replenish, be sure to keep your products in the same order as they are on your shelves.
-This will make it easier to organize your bar inventory spreadsheet so you can quickly count down the line.
+This will make it easier to arrange your workflow so you can quickly count down the line.
 If your items always live in the same place, you’ll decrease the chances of missing a product in your count.

 If you’re taking pen-and-paper inventory, create and print out an organized inventory spreadsheet.
-It’s best to organize the spreadsheet in the same order as the products are organized in your bar and storage rooms.
+Arrange the spreadsheet in the same order as the products are organized in your bar and storage rooms.
 Your sheet should include the type of alcohol (e.g. beer, whiskey), brand (e.g. Samuel Adams, Glenfiddich), name (e.g. Boston Lager, 12 Year Old Scotch), bottle size (e.g. 12oz, 750ml), and total count.
 You can also make it easier by including your locations, such as front bar, back bar, walk-in, etc.

 4. Assign multiple people to count

 If multiple people count at once, you’ll be able to divide the labor and cut down your inventory time.
 Assign a certain area to each person doing the count to ensure there are no overlaps.
 For example, one person can count the front bar and the other can count the storage room.
 Having multiple people participate in inventory can also decrease the chance of theft.